How a random Instagram like led me to fulfill a lifelong dream

 In a very good way.

-You can find more information about the Center on the Costa Rica Animal Rescue Center website.
+You can find more information about volunteering at the Center on the Costa Rica Animal Rescue Center website.